c2lang/c2compiler/README.md

 - put all output through filter for coloring/not

 ## AST
+- add Decl.Module*
+    Decl -> Module
+    Module -> AST
+    AST -> Decls
+    -> nasty, then Module and AST need to be in AST module! otherwise circular dependency -> also ast_list must be in AST then! then most expr/stmt/decl/type.print() can be private
+    only dump() functions need to be public
 - store Attributes
     2 prints:
         -> all types are printed on single line